-During the summer at the monument, you can go on a guided tour, see fossil preparation demonstrations or tag along with a paleontologist in the scientific collection of fossils on Fridays and Saturdays.
+During the summer, go on a guided tour, see fossil preparation demonstrations or tag along with a paleontologist on Fridays and Saturdays.

 Seedskadee Wildlife Refuge